monitoringartist/docker-killer/README.md

   forkbomb
 ```

-Solution:
+Solution: Use your standard OS number of processes limitations: number of processes per user and use custom user with defined limit in the container.

-Use your standard OS number of processes limitations: number of processes per user and use custom user with defined limit in the container.
+## netbomb

-* `netbomb` - it will try execute utilize your internet connectivity by using UDP stream
+It will utilize your internet connectivity by using UDP stream.

 ```
 docker run \